Hadleigh-Schwartz/EchoDARENet/README.md

 - Download the preprocessed subsets of the SoundCam dataset [here](https://purl.stanford.edu/xq364hd5023).
 Unzip and place each subset of data (each of which is a subfolder upon unzipping) into one parent directory and then run the dataset/unpack_soundcam.py script to re-organize them into .wav files in a flat directory structure.

 - Download the EARS RIRs using the official download script [here](https://github.com/sp-uhh/ears_benchmark/blob/main/download_ears_reverb.sh).
 Comment out the lines in this script corresponding to download of the speech dataset if you only want the RIRs.
+Note that the dEchorate dataset did not download correctly with the provided EARS script, which may necessitate directly downloading it from the author-provided site [here](https://github.com/Chutlhu/dEchorate?tab=readme-ov-file)

 - Generate random simulated IRs using generate_ir.py and place the resulting folder in Datasets.
 The expected file structure is:
    ```